arda-org/xSuite/contracts/vested-transfers/README.md

 # 'vested-transfers' contract

+A contract for vested transfers, i.e. a transfer spread over a period of time, with optional intermediary releases (e.g. a transfer of 100 EGLD over 4 weeks, spread into 4 weekly transfers of 25 EGLD).

-A contract for vested transfers, with following endpoints and views:
+The contract contains the following endpoints and views:

 - `create_transfer(receiver: Address, release_schedule: ReleaseSchedule)`: endpoint to create a vested transfer,
 - `execute_transfer(index: u64)`: endpoint to execute a specific vested transfer,